-261. As quoted in: Programme on Women's Economic, Social and Cultural Rights (PWESCR), Global Financial and Economic Crisis and its Impact on Women: A Human Rights Perspective, 2011.
+^{261.} As quoted in: Programme on Women's Economic, Social and Cultural Rights (PWESCR), Global Financial and Economic Crisis and its Impact on Women: A Human Rights Perspective, 2011.

-262. Office of the High Commissioner for Human Rights, Report on Austerity Measures and Economic and Social Rights, submitted pursuant to UN General Assembly resolution 48/141 (2012).
+^{262.} Office of the High Commissioner for Human Rights, Report on Austerity Measures and Economic and Social Rights, submitted pursuant to UN General Assembly resolution 48/141 (2012).

 The third and sixth criteria are also interrelated.
-Specifically, Greece has failed to demonstrate that it explored all other feasible alternatives or less restrictive measures to respond to the financial crisis, and has clearly failed to involve the genuine participation of those affected or provide access to the information necessary for those individuals and groups to meaningfully participate.
-The criteria reaffirm that "the degree of genuine participation of affected groups and individuals in examining the proposed austerity measures and alternatives is highly relevant to the necessity and permissibility of those measures" under the ICESCR.
+Specifically, Greece has failed to demonstrate that it explored all other feasible alternatives or less restrictive measures to respond to the financial crisis263, and has clearly failed to involve the genuine participation of those affected or provide access to the information necessary for those individuals and groups to meaningfully participate.
+The criteria reaffirm that "the degree of genuine participation of affected groups and individuals in examining the proposed austerity measures and alternatives is highly relevant to the necessity and permissibility of those measures"264 under the ICESCR.

 As to the obligation to maintain a minimum core of each right, the Committee on Economic, Social and Cultural Rights' Concluding Observations on Spain from 2012 are relevant.
 Here, the Committee expressed concern that the levels of effective protection for the rights enshrined in the Covenant have been reduced as a result of the austerity measures adopted by the State party, which disproportionately curtail the enjoyment of their rights by disadvantaged and marginalized individuals and groups, especially the poor, women, children, persons with disabilities, unemployed adults and young persons, older persons, gypsies, migrants and asylum seekers.
-The Committee went on to recommend that Spain "ensure that all the austerity measures to protect that core content of all the Covenant rights and that it take all appropriate measures to protect that core content under any circumstances, especially for disadvantaged and marginalized individuals and groups".
-It recommended that in order to do so the state "compile disaggregated statistical information with a view to identifying the individuals and groups affected and that it increase the effectiveness of its efforts to protect their economic, social and cultural rights."
+The Committee went on to recommend that Spain "ensure that all the austerity measures adopted reflect the minimum core content of all the Covenant rights and that it take all appropriate measures to protect that core content under any circumstances, especially for disadvantaged and marginalized individuals and groups".
+Effective recommended that in order to do so the state "compile disaggregated statistical information with a view to identifying the individuals and groups affected and that it increase the effectiveness of its efforts to protect their economic, social and cultural rights."
+Events and the content of the committee of the c